 The demographic analysis of teams of the principal European championships is based on the census carried out since 2009 by the CIES Football Observatory on the 1st of October of each year.
 In 2012, the study covered 473 clubs, 31 leagues and 11,631 footballers.
 An excerpt of the Demographic Study 2013 is available here (http://www.football-observatory.com/-Publications,18-).
 To be taken into account, a footballer must have played at least one match since the start of the season or, if not the case, he must have played matches in adult championships during each of the two preceding seasons.

 In order to determine the economic level of the championships covered by the census, we referred to the statistics on the average budget for personnel expenses published by UEFA in their 2012 Benchmarking Report (for fiscal year 2010).
 These figures reflect quite accurately the differences in average salaries earned by players from one country to another.
-On this basis, the 31 leagues included in the analysis were divided into four categories.
+On this basis, the 31 leagues included in the football analysis and predictions were divided into four categories.

 The first, often referred to as the “Big Five”, comprises the five major championships (England, Italy, Spain, Germany and France) where the annual budget for salaries per club is on average over 35 million euros.
 The other categories cover leagues where the figure for salaries per club is between 10 and 35 million euros (Russia, Turkey, Holland, Portugal, Scotland and Greece), between 3 and 10 million (Switzerland, Ukraine, Austria, Belgium, Denmark, Norway, Poland, Sweden, Romania and Israel) and less than 3 million (Czech Republic, Croatia, Slovakia, Cyprus, Belarus, Serbia, Bulgaria, Hungary, Finland and Slovenia).

 Figure 1 The economic level of the 31 leagues covered by the 2012 census